Napoleon Bonaparte's Army secures Eygpt and attacks Syria.

 Bonaparte's first problem was that although he'd defeated the main organized forces opposing him decisively his army did not actually control much more than the ground it was directly standing upon.

 He was still busy during the last week of July securing Cairo and its immediate surroundings.

-As his fleet was being destroyed without his knowledge he was sending detachments, usually consisting of a little cavalry and some artillery and the third batallion of one of his divisional demi-brigades, to nearby provincial capitals.
+As his fleet was being destroyed without his knowledge he was sending detachments, usually consisting of a little cavalry and some artillery and the third battalion of one of his divisional demi-brigades, to nearby provincial capitals.

-General Vial with a batallion was one of the first detachments.
+General Vial with a battalion was one of the first detachments.
 He was sent to secure Damietta.
 The order for this (Corr. #2842) was given on the 25th of July.
 The massacre of a company sized detachment dropped off at Mansura by Vial was one of the first hints that the pacification of the Delta would require some work.

 Substantial garrisons had already been left in Alexandria and Rosetta under Kleber and Menou respectively.